UHA-UX/agent-blueprint-framework/README.md

 # Agent Blueprint Framework

-A design-to-engineering handoff tool that helps PMs and designers author structured Salesforce Agent blueprints, then export engineering-ready packages aligned with real Agent metadata.
+A design-to-engineering handoff tool that helps PMs and designers author structured Agent blueprints, then export engineering-ready packages aligned with real Agent metadata.

 ---

 ## Executive Summary

-Building Agents today requires PMs and designers to bridge a significant gap between human-centered design intent and the technical metadata engineers need (Bot definitions, GenAiPlugins, Actions, Flows).
+Building Agents today requires designers to bridge a significant gap between human-centered design intent and the technical metadata engineers need (Bot definitions, GenAiPlugins, Actions, Flows).
 This framework closes that gap.

 **Agent Blueprint Framework** provides a guided, four-phase workflow where non-technical stakeholders define an agent's charter, design its logic, script its conversation flow, and produce a handoff package without writing code.
 LLM integration accelerates each phase by extracting structure from PRDs, generating logic plans and scripts, reviewing blueprints for completeness, and optimizing against Agent best practices.